Apply many-many relationships in Power BI Desktop

 - A calculated table (defined by using Data Analysis Expressions [DAX]).

-- A table based on a query that's defined in Query Editor, which could display the unique IDs drawn from one of the tables.
+- A table based on a query that's defined in Power Query Editor, which could display the unique IDs drawn from one of the tables.

 - The combined full set.